vinceskahan/v5wiki/logging.md

 ### Remote logging

 Sometimes it is useful to send weewx log messages to a different server.
 This can be particularly useful to eliminate the writes to local disk.

+To do this, specify the remote server in /etc/rsyslog.conf on the machine running weewx.
+Then configure the remote server to accept log messages from the machine running weewx.